GoogleCloudPlatform/magic-modules/README.md

 ## Overview

-Magic Modules is a tool we use to autogenerate support in infrastructure-as-code tools for Google Cloud Platform.
-[GCP "resource"](https://cloud.google.com/docs/overview/#gcp_resources) definitions are encoded in a shared data file, and that data is used to fill in tool-specific "Mad Libs"-style templates across each of the tools Magic Modules generates.
+Magic Modules is a tool used to autogenerate support in a variety of open source DevOps tools for Google Cloud Platform.
+[GCP "resource"](https://cloud.google.com/docs/overview/#gcp_resources) definitions are encoded in a shared data file, and that data is used to fill in tool-specific templates across each of the tools Magic Modules generates.

 Magic Modules generates GCP support for: